 To conduct the study secondary data have been used.
 For the populist discourse, the data were extrapolated from the Global Populism database prepared for the New Populism, a project with The Guardian.
-This data seems to be excellent tool to analyze the relationship s between populist discourse and labor market, education and institutional quality.
-The dataset provides information for 40 countries, including 140 populist leaders.
+This data seems to be an excellent tool to analyze the relationship between populist discourse and labor market, education and institutional quality.
+The database provides information for 40 countries, including 140 populist leaders6.
 Starting from that, a data set using different data sources is constructed.
-Meanwhile, the dataset for the explanatory variable #corruption perception index score is carried out from the Transparency International.; To measure #Unemployment Rate data were from World Bank; The dataset for #government expenditure on education is carried out from the World Bank.
+Meanwhile, the dataset for the explanatory variable #corruption perception index score is carried out by the Transparency International.7; To measure #Unemployment Rate data were from the World Bank 8.; The database for #government expenditure on education is carried out from the World Bank9.
 I control for the ideology and parliamentary vs presidential system and in this case I use the Global Populism database.